 As a minimally invasive alternative to surgery, cryoablation is much less traumatic than open surgery, and, based on current data, we believe this treatment is more affordable, entails less risk and generally results in fewer side effects and complications than open surgery.
 On the patient side, following procedures with our cryoablation technology, patients usually can resume normal activities within 24 hours after the procedure.
-In addition, in breast procedures with our technology, there is no need for a post-procedure reconstruction surgery.
-On the health provider side, procedures with our technology for breast tumors may be carried out in a clinic, while treatment by our ProSense system for other indications can generally be carried out as an outpatient procedure in a computed tomography, or CT, room.
-As a result, the potential profit margins for health care providers and payors are potentially greater than most of the current surgical procedures that are conducted in the operating room, which entail additional and expensive cost elements for the operating room and operating room staff.
+In addition, the use of our technology in breast procedures eliminates the need for a post-procedure reconstruction surgery.
+On the health provider side, procedures with our technology for breast tumors may be carried out in a clinic, while treatment by our ProSense system for other indications can generally be carried out as an outpatient procedure in a CT room.
+As a result, the potential profit margins for health care providers and payors are potentially greater than most of the current surgical procedures that are conducted in the operating room, which entail additional and expensive cost elements for the operating room and its staff.
 In addition, we believe that our LN2-based technology provides patients, medical service providers, physicians and insurers with advantages versus our competitors, especially those using heat to treat tumors, also known as thermal ablation.
 For example, the freezing effect on tissue from cryoablation produces less pain, and accordingly less anesthesia (which also reduces costs).
-In addition, in comparison to the treatment of tumors with heat, when treating a tumor with cryoablation (unlike treatment with heat technology), the freezing does not cause evaporation of the treated tissue and therefore provides the physician conducting the treatment with a clearer view of the tissue, which we believe enables the physician to carry out the procedure more accurately with a precise view of the tumor.
+A study published on April 8, 2021 by Elles M.F. van de Voort et al titled "Thermal Ablation as an Alternative for Surgical Resection of Small ( $\leq$ 2 cm) Breast Cancers: A Meta-Analysis" suggested that cryoablation has the lowest complication rate among breast cancer tumor procedures and the advantage of an analgesic effect.
+In addition, in comparison to the treatment of tumors with heat, when treating a tumor with cryoablation (unlike treatment with heat technology), the freezing does not cause evaporation of the treated tissue and therefore provides the physician conducting

 We believe that cryoablation has already started to be recognized for its true potential, and that it represents the future of treatment for certain benign and malignant tumors.
-Our ongoing business strategy, as further detailed below, is focused on helping us overcome certain factors that have limited our ability to generate significant revenues, including, but not limited to, obtaining support of key opinion leaders and leading medical associations for the use of cryoablation (and specifically, our systems) for the treatment of tumors and other indications.
+Our ongoing business strategy, as further detailed below, is focused on helping us overcome certain factors that have limited our ability to generate significant revenues, including, but not limited to, obtaining additional regulatory clearance, obtaining support of key opinion leaders and leading medical associations for the use of cryoablation (and specifically, our systems) for the treatment of tumors and other indications.
 In recent years, and in part due to our efforts and accomplishments, cryoablation of malignant breast tumors has been recognized for its vast potential.
-For example, following preliminary results of our ICE3 trial, in October 2018, the American Society of Breast Surgeons, or the ASBrS, which, among other things, sets guidelines for breast cancer treatment, updated its guidelines on performing cryoablation procedures on breast malignant tumors in their early stages (see "Business - Our Lead Indication and Market Opportunity - Primary Indication - Breast Tumors - Malignant Breast Tumors - Multi-Site Clinical Trial of the Cryoablation System ICE3 Study - United States" for additional information).
+For example, following preliminary results of our ICE3 trial, which we presented at the yearly conference of the ASBrS in May 2018, in October 2018, the ASBrS, which, among other things, sets guidelines for breast cancer treatment, updated its guidelines on performing cryoablation procedures on breast malignant tumors in their early stages.
+While not cited by the ASBrS, based on our discussions with the ASBrS, we believe that the results of our study were a factor in the ASBrS decision to update these guidelines. (see "Business - Our Lead Indication and Market Opportunity - Primary Indication - Breast Tumors - Malignant Breast Tumors - Multi-Site Clinical Trial of the Cryoablation System ICE3 Study - United States" for additional information).